Compare auto insurance rates by state and see how your premiums stack up!

 For instance, drivers in no-fault states such as Michigan and Florida often pay more for insurance than do drivers in other areas of the country.
 Dive into the details and compare auto insurance rates by state below!

-The states with the most affordable car insurance rates are Maine, Virginia, and North Carolina.
-Each of these East Coast states boasts average annual auto insurance rates of less than $1,000.
-Drivers in Maine enjoyed lower average rates in 2019, while Virginians and North Carolinians endured year-over-year insurance rate increases.
-The state that saw the largest decrease in average insurance rates this year was Montana, at 21%.
+The states with the most affordable car insurance rates are Maine, North Carolina, and Virginia.
+Each of these East Coast states boasts average annual auto insurance rates that are more than 53% lower than the national average of $1,548.
+Despite this, drivers in Maine, Virginia, and North Carolina endured year-over-year insurance rate increases.
+The state that saw the largest decrease in average insurance rates this year was Texas, at 23%.

-The states with the highest auto insurance rates are Michigan, Louisiana, and Rhode Island.
-Two of these states — Michigan and Kentucky — are no-fault car insurance states, meaning every driver involved in an incident pays for their own injuries and damages.
+The states with the highest auto insurance rates are Michigan, Louisiana, and Florida.
+Two of these states — Michigan and Florida — are no-fault car insurance states, meaning every driver involved in an incident pays for their own injuries and damages.

 In states with no-fault laws, car insurance companies raise rates to account for the added financial risk they bear.
 Louisiana’s rates are atypically expensive due to its high number of uninsured drivers and its tendency to sustain damages via floods and hurricanes.

-The priciest US region for auto insurance was the Southwest, with Texas and Oklahoma among the most expensive states.
+The priciest US region for auto insurance was the Far West, with California and Nevada among the most expensive states.

-Many elements lead to a state’s average insurance rates being expensive, chief among those:
+Many elements lead to a state’s average insurance rates being expensive, with key factors including:

 Use The Zebra's auto insurance rate engine to get more specific than car insurance by state and find an insurance policy today!